Subject (Course): International Trade and Doing Business in Hong Kong.

 Sample of the subject - Doing Business in Hong Kong:

 Subject Description (Doing Business in Hong Kong):

-Hong Kong has a prime location at the geographical, financial, and economic center of Asia.
+Hong Kong has a prime location at the geographical, financial, and economic centre of Asia.

 - Business Executives in Hong Kong have fast and easy access to all the largest markets in the Asia-Pacific region.
 This strategic position is one of the main reasons for the popularity of Hong Kong as a location for regional operations.